Dry skin brushing is one of the simplest and least expensive overall health and beauty treatments you can add to your daily routine.

 - Avoid harsh exfoliation

-- Use a gentle brush like this one from Wilding or skin brushing set with natural bristles
+- Use a gentle body brush like this one from Wilding or skin brushing set with natural bristles

 - Shower after brushing

-- Moisturize with coconut oil after showering
+- Moisturize with coconut oil or a gentle paraben free moisturizer after showering

 Your lymph system drains via the chest area.
 To reduce cellulite and water retention, dedicate at least five minutes to brushing daily.